 Result method Precision Printout example [m]

-tape / surveying centimeters 1.23
+tape / surveying map coordinate centimeters decameters 1.23 1250.00

-map coordinate decameters 1250.00

-Track point/GPS meters 1231.00
+Track point/GPS meters 1230.00

 Any combination of result methods will revert to the lowest precision method used.

 If positions can be determined relative to a common coordinate with a more accurate method, the precision of that method will be used.